Syncope in Children

 To prevent passing out caused by dehydration:

 - Be sure your child stays well hydrated.
-Encourage him or her to drink plenty of water.
+Encourage them to drink plenty of water.

-- Advise your child not to lock his or her knees when standing.
+- Advise your child not to lock their knees when standing.

 - Advise your child to promote blood flow by relaxing and tightening the leg muscles.